WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 15. Now read the [Post Install Notes](#post-install-notes) carefully

 ### Post Install Notes
-- You cannot use a VPN, unless you have made your own and are following
+- You cannot use a VPN, unless you have made your own DNS and are following the VPN [guide](#using-a-vpn)
 - You must never disable the DNS!
 - Don't install a lot of apps at once!
 - Don't install Safari extensions!
 - Go into Airplane Mode if you're switching DNS
 - Don't use Cowabunga otherwise the DNS will disappear!
 There is a [workaround](#using-nugget-or-cowabunga)
 - Don't use Nugget otherwise the DNS will disappear!
 There is a [workaround](#using-nugget-or-cowabunga)
 - If you have made your own DNS, NextDNS has a limit of 300000 queries per month!
 If you reach this limit, you will be revoked!
+It is recommended to make multiple accounts and making more profiles or using the WhySooooFurious Configuration Profile

 Not following the above guidelines will make your apps revoked!